The Israel-Hamas War

 The ss was the announcement on February 22, 2024, that citizens could return to 18 communities close to the Gaza border and those between 2.5 and 4.3 miles away.
 The best indication of the war’s success IDF said there is “no complete absence of risks” and that rocket fire was still possible.
 The government offered financial incentives for returning residents and agreed to continue to pay some of the expenses of those who choose to remain in hotels until July 7.

 In late February, the IDF discovered another tunnel, this one more than six miles long, connecting the Turkish hospital in the north to the Israa University south of Gaza City.
-It was believed to be used for communication between Hamas brigades and the storage of equipment.
+It was believed to be used for communication between Hamas brigades and equipment storage.

-The plan to mount an offensive in Rafah was held up while negotiations to free the hostages continued, and Israel was under unrelenting pressure from the United States not to move until civilians could be evacuated.
-The administration also hoped to forestall an attack that would overlap Ramadan (March 10-April 9).
+The plan to mount an offensive in Rafah was held up.
+At the same time, negotiations to free the hostages continued, and Israel was under unrelenting pressure from the United States not to move until civilians could be evacuated.
+The administration also hoped to forestall an attack overlapping Ramadan (March 10-April 9).

 Middle East Studies professor Ido Zelkovitz explained the importance of Israel going forward with its attack plan.
 “The crossing under Rafah is very important for the existence and maintenance of Hamas’s economy,” he said.
 “Not only weapons pass through the tunnels beneath Rafah, but also a lot of money, goods, even vehicles and animals.
 The geographical location of Rafah, and being the gateway to the Gaza Strip to the world, makes it one of the most important and strategic foci for Hamas.
 Without control of Rafah, Hamas, which relies on smuggling, would have its oxygen pipeline to the world cut off,” he told Globus.